dioss-Machiel/penv/README.md

 # penv
 `penv` permanently sets environment variables.
 It supports the following:

-* bash - entries are added to `~/.bashrc`
-* fish - entries are added to `~/.config/fish/config.fish`
+* linux - entries are added to `~/.profile`, logout and login is required.
-* windows - entries are added to the registry for the current user
+* windows - entries are added to the PATH for the current user, logout may be required.
 * osx - entries are added to a user launchctl script.
 You will have to restart programs to pick up the new environment. (ie restart your terminal)